 Celebrate your way – or don’t: You can decide to participate in events and activities in your own way, for as long as it’s working for you.
-Know the signs for when you’re approaching stress levels that mean it’s time for an early exit.
+Try to pay attention to your body – it might let you know when you’re approaching stress levels that mean it’s time for an early exit.
 Or join a celebration virtually, if that’s what you feel is best for you.
 You’re also allowed to say no, and celebrate however you’d like – or not at all.

 Get sensory savvy: If we decide to venture into the crowds and chaos, there are some ways we can help reduce our levels of agitation, anxiety, or dissociation.
 Wearing earplugs, chewing mint or cinnamon gum, wearing a super soft scarf, eating sour candy, sipping a hot or cold beverage – these simple sensory experiences can help keep us present and grounded.

 From the Center for Mind-Body Medicine include video modules on expressive meditations like shaking, dancing, drawing, and writing, and mindful meditations like guided imagery.
 These techniques, when practiced regularly, are powerful tools for helping heal the effects of trauma on our minds and bodies.